List of unproduced 20th Century Fox projects based on Marvel Comics: Fantastic Four (2015) sequel

-Kinberg was asked by Collider of whether he will make another Fantacstic Four film.
+Kinberg was asked by Collider of whether he will make another Fantastic Four film.
 In his response: "I have no idea.
 I think the truth is we would not do another Fantastic Four movie until it was ready to be made.
 One of the lessons we learned on that movie is we want to make sure to get it 100% right, because we will not get another chance with the fans".
 Toby Kebbell stated he would only be interested in returning to the role of Doctor Doom if he joined the Marvel Cinematic Universe: "Truth is, Doom is an incredible bad guy.
 They just keep trying to force him into the Fantastic Four...Doom is a monster, but you know my Doom was not, so there's that".

 Stan Lee (co-creator of the Fantastic Four) also expressed interest in the Fantastic Four, as well as the X-Men, returning to Marvel Studios: "We should have all of our characters under Marvel.
 Remind me on my way home to do something about that.
 We'll do our best".
 However, Marvel Studios' Kevin Feige said that there were no plans of adding the Fantastic Four to the Marvel Cinematic Universe at that time.
 Matthew Vaughn also expressed interest in directing a new version of Fantastic Four himself as an apology.
 Concept artist Alexander Lozano revealed that Trank's iteration of the Fantastic Four were to make cameo appearances in Tim Miller's take on Deadpool 2, but were cut most likely due to the disappointing reception of the film and to cut back on the self-deprecating humor.

 Fantastic Four: Rise of the Silver Surfer spin-off

 In 2007, Fox hired J. Michael Straczynski to write the screenplay for a spin-off film.
 Straczynski said his script is a sequel, but will also delve into the Surfer's origins.
 In mid-2009, Straczynski expressed doubts that spin-off would be produced.
 In this continuity, the Surfer's origins and powers are similar to those of his comic-book incarnation, in that he agrees to become Galactus' herald in return for the safety of his home world and the woman he loved.
 Also, if the Surfer is separated from his board, he becomes weaker; in addition, the board also serves as a beacon for Galactus.
-Director Tim Story said he created Galactus as a cosmic cloud so a future Silver Surfer spin-off film would be unique as the character had yet to appear in comic-book form.
+Director Tim Story said he created Galactus as a cosmic cloud so a future Silver Surfer spin-off film would be unique, as the character had yet to appear in comic-book form.
 Film writer J. Michael Straczynski stated that "you don't want to sort of blow out something that big and massive for one quick shot in the first movie".
 New development surfaced when writer Brian K. Vaughan was attached to a Silver Surfer script.